BiAPoL/blog/docs/johannes_mueller/qtdesigner_and_magicgui/Readme.md

 ![Final widget](imgs/10_final_widget.PNG)

-We can then save the widget as a `.ui` file by clicking `File` -> `Save As...` and selecting the `.ui` file format.
-Let's call it `complex_widget.ui`.
 Before we can use the widget from python, we need to make some final choices in the Qt Designer.
 For instance, we need to know how we can find each of the widgets later from Python code.
 To do this for every widget, select it and have a look on the right sidebar.
 If we select the slider, we can see the following:

 ![Slider](imgs/11_widget_options.PNG)

 The widget's **objectName** is currently set to be `horizontalSlider`.
 We can change this to whatever we want, but we need to remember this name later.
 In our case, we will change it to `horizontal_slider_widget`.

 The menu furthermore allows you to set default, minimum and maximum values for the slider widget - each of which would be accessible from Python later with another line of code, which can become very tedious for many widgets.
-The `pageStep` index indicates the order widgets will be selected if the `tab` key is pressed - the cursor will then jump from widget from widget in the order indicated by the `pageStep`.
+The `pageStep` is a cool feature that indicates the order by which widgets will be selected if the `tab` key is pressed - the cursor will then jump from widget from widget in the order indicated by the `pageStep`.
 Additional settings regarding the layout of the respective selected widget can be done under the `QWidget` tab, such as a minimum height and width of the widget, tooltip messages and more.

-After making your changes, save the widget again.
+After making your changes, we can then save the widget as a `.ui` file by clicking `File` -> `Save As...` and selecting the `.ui` file format.
+Let's call it `complex_widget.ui`.

 ### Using the widget from Python

-To create a widget in python, create a Python file -- let's call it `my_custom_widget.py` in the same folder as the `.ui` file and add the following code:
+To use the created widget in python and napari, create a Python file -- let's call it `my_custom_widget.py` in the same folder as the `.ui` file and add the following code:

 ```python
 from qtpy.QtWidgets import QWidget